demisto/content-docs/docs/partners/paid-packs-process.md

 title: Paid Packs Process
 ---

-The process for submitting a paid pack on XSOAR differs slightly from that of a free pack but our Partner Success Team will help you through the whole way.
+The process for submitting a paid pack on XSOAR differs slightly from that of a free pack but our <a href="mailto:soar.alliances@paloaltonetworks.com">Partner Success Team</a> will help you through the whole way.

 ## 1. Sign the Terms & Conditions document